ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

 ---
+name: Adrjia Lysanthir
+race: Triton
+hair: straight grey hair that's kept back by a pink headband
+eyes: Pale Gray
+skin: Aqua
+ideal: Compassion
+trait1: Invisible
+trait2: Circumspect
+trait: Nobody stays angry at me or around me for long, since I can defuse any amount of tension.
+flaw: A scandal prevents me from ever going home again.
+That kind of trouble seems to follow me around.
+bond: An injury to the unspoiled wilderness of my home is an injury to me.
 birthday:
   numeric: 4/15
   written: 15th of Moradent
-bond: An injury to the unspoiled wilderness of my home is an injury to me.
-eyes: Gray
-flaw: A scandal prevents me from ever going home again.
-That kind of trouble seems to follow me around.
-guild: Treskal
-hair: straight grey hair that's kept back by a pink headband
-ideal: Compassion
-name: Adrjia Lysanthir
-organizations: []
-partyID: 69
-race: Triton
 relationships:
 - name: Kova Tamara
   type: partymate